telerik/uwp-docs/controls/raddatagrid/commands/datagrid-togglecolumnvisibilitycommand.md

 ## ToggleColumnVisibility Command

 Handles the process of switching the **IsVisible** property of a column.
-Default implementation will simply toggle the vidibility.
-This command is usefull when customers need notification when the end user excludes or includes a column.
+Default implementation will simply toggle the visibility.
+This command is useful when customers need notification when the end user excludes or includes a column.

 Here is how a custom ToggleColumnVisibility command can be created.